thomasvm/github-jabbr/readme.md

 ![configure github](https://raw.github.com/thomasvm/github-jabbr/master/doc/configuration.png)

 ###appharbor
-This project run on the awesome [AppHarbor](http://appharbor.com/), simply clone, adjust the config and push
+This project runs on the awesome [AppHarbor](http://appharbor.com/), simply clone, adjust the config and push

 ###what i used
 * [Nancy](http://nancyfx.org/), a perfect match for this project